Introduction

 Debt is heavier when faced alone.
 Credit counseling, peer networks, and trusted financial education spaces can replace isolation with support.

-Community spaces also break the culture of silence.
-As detailed in Article #77 – Why Talking About Credit Card Debt Empowers Women to Break the Cycle, stigma often prevents open discussion about money.
-Peer groups can normalize those conversations, share scripts, and celebrate milestones.
+Community spaces can also break the culture of silence.
+Stigma can prevent open discussion about money, while peer groups can normalize those conversations, share practical scripts, and celebrate progress.

 This exchange of collective wisdom helps balance the information gap between borrowers and financial institutions.